The Real Apple

 Is There a Christian Way?

 I happened upon a blog post during a recent and rare trip to New Advent; a Catholic site with an amazing assortment of subject matter and an archive of wonder.
 I say “rare” only in that I do grow tired of its futile emancipation of things incredibly shallow in nature.
-I can read only so many times, “9 Reasons Why Pope Francis Likes Vegetables”, before I want to throw up my vegetables.
+I can read only so … Continue reading Is There a Christian Way?

 The Problem of the Spirit